benward2301/dynq/README.md

 (jq filter)

-`jq` filter to transform each individual item.
+`jq` filter to transform individual items.
 Executes before the `--where` selection filter.

 #### `-a, --aggregate`